Never Been Kissed (Glee): Plot

 Puck has been granted early release from juvenile detention on the condition that he performs community service.
 He picks Artie Abrams, a paraplegic, to fulfill that service, and the two busk in the school courtyard.
 They sing a duet of "One Love/People Get Ready" while Puck surreptitiously intimidates their schoolmates into giving donations.
 He then helps Artie get back together with Brittany Pierce (Heather Morris), by setting up a double date with them and Santana Lopez (Naya Rivera).
 Puck's caseworker Joan Martin (Michael Hyatt) had believed he was working to rehabilitate gang members, and tells him he will have to return to the detention center unless he finds an alternative type of service.
 Puck admits to Artie that despite his bravado, he was miserable when locked up and does not want to return; Artie convinces him to complete the required real community service and offers to tutor him in school.

-Some members of New Directions, who need to cool their arousal while making out, discover that picturing football coach Sheldon Beiste is very effective.
+Some members of New Directions, who need to cool their arousal while making out, discover that picturing football coach Shannon Beiste (Dot Marie Jones) is very effective.
 When she finds out about their technique, Beiste is deeply hurt and submits her resignation.
 Will attempts to convince her to stay, and gives her a friendly kiss when she admits she has never been kissed.
 He then invites Beiste to watch the boys' competition performance; they apologize, dedicate their mash-up of "Stop!
-In the Name of Love / Free Your Mind" to her, and win her forgiveness.
+In the Name of Love / Free Your Mind" to Beiste, and win her forgiveness.